MicrosoftDocs/windows-dev-docs/hub/nodejs/setup-on-windows.md

 3. If you've never worked with Git before, [GitHub Guides](https://guides.github.com/) can help you get started.

 4. We recommend adding a [.gitignore file](https://help.github.com/en/articles/ignoring-files) to your Node projects.
 Here is [GitHub's default gitignore template for Node.js](https://github.com/github/gitignore/blob/master/Node.gitignore).

+## NodeJS on Windows Subsystem for Linux

+Using Node.js directly on Windows is great for learning and experimenting with what you can do.
+Once you are ready to build production-ready web apps, which are typically deployed to a Linux-based server, we recommend

+, we generally recommend using Windows Subsystem for Linux (WSL) for developing Node.js web apps.
+Many Node.js packages and frameworks are created with a *nix environment in mind and most Node.js apps are deployed on Linux, so developing on WSL ensures consistency between your development and production environments.
+To set up a WSL dev environment, see [Set up your Node.js development environment with WSL 2](./setup-on-wsl2.md).